FederatedAI/FATE-Community/FederatedAI_PROJECT_PROCESS_GUIDELINE.md

 6. If a proposal is voted down, the PR will be left unmerged, and the label tabled-proposal will be added to the PR.

 #### Discuss and created a development plan
-In each release, the project manager should filter the *feature requests* organize a meeting to gather all issues (features), and PR the *"Develop_%{release}%_Features_List"* to the [FATE-Community](https://github.com/FederatedAI/FATE-Community) related folder.
-The *"Develop_%{release}%_Features_List"* should include the feature, issue id for tracing.
+In each release, the project manager should filter the *feature requests* organize a meeting to gather all issues (features), and PR the *"Develop_%{release}%_Features_List"* to the [FATE-Community](https://github.com/FederatedAI/FATE-Community) *Feature_List* folder.
+The *"Develop_%{release}%_Features_List"* should include the feature, issue id for tracking.

 The project manager should organize the review meeting if necessary.

 At the end of the review period, a vote will be held.
 This vote will take place on the *"Develop_%{release}%_Features_List"* PR.
 If the PR of release features list receives more than half of "approve" votes and the project leads "approve" vote, the feature list will be accepted and added to the community repo.
 The PR will be merged, and the label *accepted-proposal* will be added to the PR.

-After the release features list review, the project manager should create the related development plan and add it to *Github projects*.
+After the release features list review, the *"Develop_%{release}%_Features_List"* will be triaged to stories or tasks and add them to *Github projects*.
 All approved issues (features) and their status should be found in related *Github projects*.

-#### Dev plan review
+#### Dev plan tracking
 The project manager hosts the bi-weekly meeting and introduces the project issues with the *Github Projects*.

 #### Developing in progress
 The project manager is responsible for tracking the development progress in *Github Projects*.
 The development progress publishes to the community.

 #### Before release
 Corresponding to the Gitflow introduced above, the project lead is responsible for PR from the release developing branch to the master branch.
 This PR must receive the of:
-* more than half of the *FATE OSS Development Team* ;
+* more than half of the *FATE OSS Development Team*;
 * project lead followed by the approval of TSC Board.

+Because FATE project consists of several subprojects, once FATE got approval for a new release, all the subprojects (e.g. FATE-Board, FATE-Flow, etc.) are derived the approval from the FATE project.
+Only FATE-Serving and KubeFATE requires seperated approvals by now.

+If only a subproject (e.g. FATE-Board) needs to be published a new release, it still needs the approval process.

 #### Exceptionals
 ##### Additional features or fixes add to developing release